rarible/protocol/docs/overview/mint-and-sell.md

 # Mint and Sell

-You can prepare Mint and put up on Sale NFTs with Variable Multichain Protocol in different blockchains.
+You can prepare Mint and put up on Sale NFTs with Rarible Multichain Protocol in different blockchains.

 ## Preparation